Zahir-R/Move-files-by-mod-date/README.md

 Zahir-R

 ## 🇬🇧 English
-*(See Spanish version above)*
+*(Leer versión en español arriba)*

-A simple C++ program that organizes files by moving them from one folder to another based on their modification dates and file type.
-This tool is ideal for organizing files such as photos, videos, or documents in a structured way by date.
+A program that organizes files by moving them from one folder to another based on their modification dates and file type.

 ---